xcube-dev/xcube-viewer/docs/user_guide/settings.md

 ### Player Interval

 Adjust the interval of the Player.
-Additional information on the Player can be found [here](../user_guide/analyse.md).
+Additional information on the Player can be found [here](../user_guide/analyse.md/#player).

 ![Settings - Player Interval](../assets/images/viewer/settings_player.png)

 ## Time-Series

 This is the place to set preferences of displaying data and graphs of the time series.
+Additional information on the Player can be found [here](../user_guide/analyse.md).

 ![Settings - Time Series](../assets/images/viewer/settings_timeseries_02.png)